Palabaddala Monastic University

 Despite still being a growing university within the national university system, SUSL is ranked seventh in Sri Lanka.
 This is a significant achievement, considering the university’s short history and small capacity compared to the more conventional universities in the country.
 The credit for this achievement cannot be given to one person.
 Instead it is due to the sincere dedication of many who were truly and actively involved in the development of the university.
 Prof. Dayananda Somasundara, the founding Director of SAUC (who became the first Vice-Chancellor of SUSL), and all Vice-Chancellors of SUSL deserve due respect and honour for making the institution one of the foremost universities in the system.
 Credit should also be given to the innovative and energetic academic staff members of the university, who have contributed to the enhancement of its reputation both in Sri Lanka and abroad.
 Such efforts have of course been supported by an efficient administrative staff that enables the smooth functioning of the system.
 The dedicated services of the minor staff and contributions by the student community have also recorded a positive impact.

 At present, the university has five faculties, namely, Agricultural Sciences, Applied Sciences, Geomatics, Management Studies and Social Sciences and Languages.
 SUSL also has several other institutes and centres, which are in great demand.
 They offer programmes to undergraduate and postgraduate students and the wider community.
 The university practices a semester based system and conducts most of its study programmes in English medium.
 Although a bilingual medium (English/Sinhala or English/ Tamil) instruction is available in the Faculty of Social Sciences and Languages, the proportion of students who follow study programmes in Sinhala medium is on the decline.
 The above feature and the availability of several non-traditional, yet technologically superior courses leading to specialized degree programmes have left a positive mark upon the university, thus highlighting the distinctiveness of SUSL within the national university system.
-Examples of the courses offered only by SUSL are the B.Sc. degrees in Surveying Sciences, Agri-Business Management, Food Science and Technology, Tourism Management, Physical Education and Sports Sciences Management, Eco-Tourism Management, and many more.
+Examples of the courses offered only by SUSL are the B.Sc. degrees in Surveying Sciences, Tourism Management and Eco-Tourism Management.
 In addition to the above SUSL offers B.A.
 Degrees too and conducts postgraduate studies related to subjects such as Ayurvedic Hospital Management, Indigenous Community Studies, Entrepreneurship and New Venture Creation etc. Students who follow these degree programmes certainly benefit from these courses and this acts as an incentive for the university to continue to introduce more innovative courses.

 Though SUSL is relatively new, it has a young, energetic, creative and highly qualified academic staff.
 Many staff members already possess Ph.D.s in a wide range of disciplines.
 Apart from benefitting the student community, the academic staff’s services are also increasingly used by the research community, private universities and institutes, international development agencies and government and non-governmental sectors.
 Such vast academic experience is made possible because of the university administration’s encouragement in terms of granting leave and providing guidance as well as funding.
 The University organizes thematic academic syndicates for its academic staff to pursue research and obtain additional qualifications.
 This is undoubtedly why SUSL’s academic staff’s contribution to the research paradigm and publication has been recognized by both academic communities at home and abroad.
 In fact, research articles produced by its academic members have been cited more than one hundred and fifty times.
 Moreover, island-wide research work by SUSL academics have been highly appreciated by the local community, owing to their contribution towards national development.
 Apart from the above, certain community services and extension work conducted by the university academics have earned SUSL an island-wide reputation.